Improve Order Accuracy Fast: Tips for Error-Free Transactions

 How can technology improve order accuracy?

-How do restaurants measure order accuracy?
+How can restaurants measure order accuracy?